 GI Upset: By far the most come side effect is GI upset.
 GI upset is divided into two groups “start up” and “carbohydrate intolerance”.

-Dosage: The mainstays of therapy are three supplement groups
+Dosage: The mainstays of therapy are two supplement groups